mandiayba/alvis-guidelines/alvis-module-integration.md

 }
 ```

 The module description is partially generated from the module Class.
-By convention, its name correponds to the name of the module class with the append "Doc" at the end \(e.g., for `MyModule.java),`the name of the module description is   `MyModuleDoc.xml`\).
+By convention, its name correponds to the name of the module class with the `Doc` string appended \(e.g., for `MyModule.java),`the name of the module description is   `MyModuleDoc.xml`\).
 The

 ## Alvis module: recognition and integration